DragnaCarta/Curse-of-Strahd-Reloaded/Chapter 3 - Running the Game/Running the Adventure.md

 * any conversations that the players are heard having;
 * any spells, weapons, or abilities that the players are seen using; and
 * any locations or NPCs that the players are seen visiting.

 # Encounters with Strahd
 Throughout the adventure, the players will have numerous encounters with Strahd von Zarovich.
 After meeting Strahd for the first time at the River Ivlis Crossroads (see ***Arc C: Into the Valley***), the players may later speak with him at Yester Hill (see ***Arc M: The Missing Gem***) and dine with him at Castle Ravenloft (see ***Arc L: Dinner with Strahd***).

 Once Strahd learns that the players have obtained the *Holy Symbol of Ravenkind* or relit the beacon of Argynvostholt, he refocuses his efforts toward determining whether any of them are worthy to serve as generals or consorts in his court.
-See ***Arc Y: The Devil’s Ordeals*** for more information.
+See ***Arc Y: The Devil's Ordeals*** for more information.

 > [!warning]+ **Combat Tactics**
 > Combat encounters in this guide have been designed using [Challenge Ratings 2.0](https://www.gmbinder.com/share/-N4m46K77hpMVnh7upYa), a system that calibrates encounter difficulty to ensure challenging, balanced encounters.
 Unless specifically provided in this guide, or unless necessary to compete with players using similar tactics, enemies (including Strahd) should not need to use any tactics (e.g., targeting weak players or focus-firing) in order to provide a challenging experience.

 # The Tarokka Reading
 ## The Tome of Strahd
-The contents of the Tome of Strahd are now as described in [[Arc D - The Tome of Strahd#Reading the Tome|Arc D - The Tome of Strahd]].
+The contents of the Tome of Strahd are now as described in [[dnd/strahd-reloaded/Act II - The Shadowed Town/Arc D - The Tome of Strahd#Reading the Tome|Arc D - The Tome of Strahd]].

 ## The Holy Symbol of Ravenkind
 The *Holy Symbol of Ravenkind* has been revised as follows: